cheonggyecheon stream

 Lotus Lantern Festival in Seoul

 The Buddah’s Birthday in May is a great time to visit.
-The Lotus Lantern Festival in Seoul lights up Cheongyecheon Stream with a breathtaking display of handcrafted lotus lanterns, embodying peace and the enlightenment of Buddha.
-This annual event, rich in Buddhist tradition, not only mesmerizes with its radiant beauty but also offers a tapestry of cultural experiences, from traditional performances to lantern-making workshops.
+The Lotus Lantern Festival fills Cheonggyecheon Stream with glowing lanterns, symbolizing peace and enlightenment.
+You can also enjoy traditional performances and lantern-making workshops.

 Lotus Lantern Festival in Seoul